-The Bromfords School and Sixth Form College was awarded capital project funding of £160k which was recognised in the 2018/2019 financial statements.
+The Bromfords School was awarded capital project funding of £160k which was recognised in the 2018/19 financial statements.

-There is the possibility that some or all of that funding may have to be returned, in the event that conditions of grant are not met and hence there is a contingent liability of up to £160k at 31 August 2021.
-The trustees are satisfied that no provision is required, on the basis that no liability is expected to materialise.
+There is the possibility that some or all of that funding may have to be returned, in the event that conditions of grant are not met and hence there is a contingent liability of up to £160k at 31 August 2022.